Canterbury (National Provincial Championship)

-Canterbury are a New Zealand professional rugby union team based in Canterbury, New Zealand.
+Canterbury are a New Zealand professional rugby union team based in Christchurch, New Zealand.
 The union was originally established in 1879, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
-They play their home games at Apollo Projects Stadium in Christchurch in the Canterbury region.
+They play their home games at One New Zealand Stadium in Christchurch in the Canterbury region.
 The team is affiliated with the Crusaders Super Rugby franchise.
 Their home playing colours are black and red.

 Current squad

-The Canterbury squad for the 2025 Bunnings NPC is:
+The Canterbury squad for the 2026 Hilux NPC season is: